-The broadcasting system in the Netherlands is in one respect unique in the world: different broadcasting networks and foundations broadcast programmes via the national public broadcasting company.
+The broadcasting system in the Netherlands is in one aspect unique in the world: different broadcasting networks and foundations broadcast programmes via three channels of the national public broadcasting company.
 In England there is only one broadcasting company, the BBC, for six national public channels.
-As a result, the Dutch media market is regarded as the most competitive in Europe.
+As a result, the Dutch broadcasting system is regarded as the most competitive in Europe.
 Besides the national channels there are many commercial, regional and local broadcasters.

-The Dutch Foundation for Public Broadcasting (NPO) is the administrative organisation of the entire public broadcasting services in the Netherlands.
+The Nederlandse Publieke Omroep (Dutch Foundation for Public Broadcasting, NPO) is the administrative organisation of the entire public broadcasting services in the Netherlands.
 The NPO has the important task of distributing the budgets among the various broadcasters.
 In addition, the NPO is responsible for the programming of the three public networks, each with a profile of its own that is safeguarded by the network manager.

 - NPO 1 has a broad-ranging programme aimed at a large public, ranging from news and current affairs to consumer programmes and quality drama.